smeets/ojj/content/text/notes-about-remote-work.md

 +++
-title = "notes about remote work" description = "ramblings of a madman about avoiding docker for mac and using windows from the command line" date = 2021-03-26 updated = 2021-04-16
+title = "running docker on windows over ssh" description = "ramblings about avoiding docker for mac and using windows from the command line" date = 2021-03-26 updated = 2021-04-16
 [taxonomies]